GitMirroring/gnuboot/site/faq.md

 **In summary, the Intel Management Engine and its applications are a backdoor with total access to and control over the rest of the PC.
-The ME is a threat to freedom, security, and privacy, and the libreboot project strongly recommends avoiding it entirely.
+The ME is a threat to freedom, security, and privacy, and the GNU Boot project strongly recommends avoiding it entirely.
 Since recent versions of it can't be removed, this means avoiding all recent generations of Intel hardware.**